Best ice cream makers of 2022

 When shopping for an appropriate kids option, hand-crank designs are likely to be the most common variety you’ll encounter, but we highly recommend opting for a toy-like design, such as a rolling ball.
 These balls contain ice and rock salt, much like old-fashioned manual designs, but instead of churning, you use kinetic energy by rolling the ball around.
 Because of this mechanism, ice cream balls are much better suited to group collaboration and also provide kids with a relatable illustration of motion’s role in preparing ice cream.

-Best kids ice cream maker: Play and Freeze Ice Cream Ball
+Best for kids: Play and Freeze Ice Cream Ball

 Kids will love this ice cream ball from Play and Freeze thanks to its interactive design that encourages play, learning, and collaboration.
 It requires no electricity and relies upon salt, ice, and manual agitation to render a pint of ice cream in roughly 30 minutes.
 This kids pick is a great option for teaching scientific principles in a fun and unique way.